 The JR West Kyoto Railway Museum (京都鉄道博物館), formerly the Umekoji Steam Locomotive Museum, was expanded and modernized, and reopened in April 2016.
 It is the newest and largest railway museum in Japan surpassing JR East`s Omiya Railway museum in Saitama (30 minutes from Shinjuku Station) and JR Central`s SC Maglev and Railway Park in Nagoya.
+For our three days in Kyoto with kids recommendations check here.

 The museum houses 53 retired railway vehicles from a steam locomotive built in 1880 to a 500 series shinkansen built in 1996.
 Visitors begin their journey by exploring the promenade housing an SL train, Tokaido Shinkansen and the Tokaido Honsen.
 Towards the center of the platform sits the Na-shi 20 series dining car where visitors can stop-in and order a bento meal.
 Visitors have the option to walk left towards the massive SL roundhouse platform or go indoors and explore the inner workings of trains and try out the interactive exhibits.